chronicle/marketplace/docs/response_integrations/tools_and_sdk/soar_sdk.md

 ```

 Remember, if you update the `pyproject.toml` file manually, run the following command from your
-integration's root directory to install/sync the production dev dependencies:
+integration's root directory to install/sync the production and dev dependencies:

 ```bash
 uv sync --dev